|

 project

-started a few years ago when we found a sponsor for an especially needy crippled
+started many years ago when we found a sponsor for an especially needy crippled

 child who had had polio.
 This girl